beemdevelopment/Aegis/doc/db.md

 authentication tag are stored in the plain section of this file.

-If there is no Slots and/or EncryptionParameters section in the file, it is implied that the content of is unencrypted and Aegis will try to interpret it as such.
+If there is no Slots and/or EncryptionParameters section in the file, it is implied that the content is unencrypted and Aegis will try to parse it as such.

 ## Format